 I like to think that pricing is more than a random estimate or “copying” of what others are doing.
 Pricing is a key function in the value equation, Value = fn(price / sum (service + quality + access)).
 To create value, companies build products and services and wrap them around the product.
-Consumers create value by subconsciously assessing the price being asked for the perceived quality, and perceived service and perceived access.
-If the customer perceives a high ratio of quality, service and access then the price may go up and they are satisfied with the higher value.
-If the customer perceives a low ratio of quality or service or access, then the perception on price may go down.
+Consumers create value by subconsciously assessing the price being asked for the perceived quality, and perceived service, and perceived access.
+If the customer perceives a high ratio of quality, service, and access then the price may go up and they are satisfied with the higher value.
+If the customer perceives a low ratio of quality or service or access, then the perception of price may go down.

 Consumers have been trained to identify value in categories and their value metrics vary as well.
 For example, a homeowner might value lawn services differently than the quality of produce at a supermarket.
-The quality of the produce has to be in an acceptable range that exists in the consumers experience or the price will have to be lower or completely unjustified.
-That same value perception when applied to law services might rank service and access higher than quality of the actual job.
+The quality of the product has to be in an acceptable range that exists in the consumer’s experience or the price will have to be lower or completely unjustified.
+That same value perception when applied to law services might rank service and access higher than the quality of the actual job.
 Understanding your customers and their buying behaviors is an essential key to building a better pricing structure.
 Merchants often build pricing for products in the absence of any customer insight other than the number of units sold.
 Understanding WHICH customers buy WHICH products and at WHAT price and margin is the key to better pricing of products and services.

 Products are put to market at Cost + some markup.
 The Markup may be a simple as keystoning (doubling the cost of the item) or may include some insight into the higher value of an item and have a significantly higher markup.
 In apparel, markups are generally 3-5x of cost and in some instances even higher than that depending on whether or not the retailer is also the designer and producer of the apparel.
 Retailers that sell third party apparel generally keystone product costs or accept MAP (minimum advertised pricing) required by manufacturers trying to promote value for their brands (e.g. Nike, UnderArmour, NorthFace, etc.).